rwxrob/zet/20220127195819/README.md

 By the way, this is why these "products" are dependent on Windows WSL2, because WSL2 *is* a Linux virtual machine that Windows ships with its old and busted operating system to attract the Linux/container crowd.
-It is perfectly fine to just say know to these products and the (broken) WSL2 and install a real virtual machine instead (as oxymoronic as that sounds).
+It is perfectly fine to just say NO to these products and the (broken) WSL2 and install a real virtual machine instead (as oxymoronic as that sounds).
+You'll probably be happier you did in the long run, provided your computer has enough resources to run a full Linux virtual machine.

-IMHO most people should just skip "desktop containers" completely and install a virtual machine, yes, even the machine learning people.
-How the hell did you get that job without knowing Linux in the first place?
+(Don't worry, if it can play Fortnite on max settings you will be fine.)

+Conclusion: most people should skip "desktop containers" completely and install a virtual machine if they can.
+Some companies (like mine) actively block installs of VirtualBox on any company computer (fucking morons, it's 2022 for Christ's sake).
+So you'll have to make your own educated strategy.
+But, when in doubt, go with a virtual machine instead of a workspace container on your desktop.

 Related: